-13. Bryan Gentry
+14. Bryan Gentry

 Bryan Gentry is a New York-based director of photography who’s worked on documentaries, commercials, feature movies, and brand films.

 He includes links to his work on his website, along with a thumbnail of each project.

-This means his videos can be played without leaving the website.
+This also means his videos can be played without leaving the website.

 Erik Andersson Architects is a studio based in Stockholm.
 The studio has worked on projects ranging from infrastructure to furniture design.

-The studio has been invited to several Swedish and international design competitions, and has won numerous international awards.
+The studio has been invited to several Swedish and international design competitions and has won numerous international awards.

-15. Danny Jones
+16. Danny Jones

 Danny Jones is a San Francisco-based 3D Designer.

-He currently works at Facebook, and has worked for several of the biggest companies in the tech industry, including Dropbox and Google.
+He currently works at Facebook and has worked for several of the biggest companies in the tech industry, including Dropbox and Google.

 This designer’s website is easily one of the most creative portfolio websites on this list.